|Nutrition Facts (per serving)|

 What we have found with curry masala is that the essential ingredient is the heat from cayenne or chili powder, which is what would give it the red color.
 Some people use paprika, but this would mainly be in order to achieve the color as well.
 Secondly, it does have a touch of sweetness to the spice, achieved by incorporating cardamom, cinnamon or cloves, or a combination of all three, which is why using garam masala as one of the ingredients makes sense as it gives an aromatically sweet accent to the spice.

 Many Durban curry enthusiasts mix up a homemade batch of curry masala and store in an airtight jar for use when needed.

-1 teaspoon hot pepper powder like cayenne
+1 teaspoon hot pepper powder, such as cayenne

-1. Get a suitable spice jar or container and begin to add the mild chili powder, cayenne, fenugreek, ginger, and cloves.
+Clean and dry a spice jar or glass container with a tight-fitting lid and add the mild chili powder, cayenne, coriander, cumin, cinnamon, fenugreek, ginger, and cloves.

 Give the jar a good shake to fully combine, and store in a cool, dry place until ready to use.
 The mix will stay fresh for up to six months.